wstric/bedburner/README_bom.md

 * Heater block
   * Heatsink - 50mm x 50mm x 20mm
   * Machined with component pockets and tapped holes.
-  * For best results use a CNC Mill.
+  * For best results use a CNC mill.
   * Can be machined with hand tools if you have the resolve.
     * 3D printable guides and templates provided.
     * Drill guide uses 2.0mm bit.
 Step up to 2.5mm bit for M3 tap.